Awareness of what makes for compelling delivery will make better public speakers of us all.

 Eliminate filler words

-Avoid filler words - like “um”, “err”, “like” and “you know” – that serve no purpose except to fill the gaps between sentences.
-Also watch out for sentences that start with “obviously”; “basically”; “in fairness” and “to be honest”.
+Avoid filler words – such as “um”, “err”, “like” and “you know” – that serve no purpose except to fill the gaps between sentences.
+Also watch out for sentences that start with “obviously”, “basically”, “in fairness” and “to be honest”.
 Implying that we may have been lying to people in all of our other statements is not a good look.